 In this post I’ll walk you through the steps you should take when choosing your first programming language.

-This post will first discuss the importance of defining your goals and considering your options.
-After that, you need to choose your preference area in programming.
-Setting yourself some goals for your future and knowing why you want to learn coding will help you keep things more structured along the way.
+First, we’ll look at how you can define your goals.
+After that, you can proceed to finding out what you could do with programming in the future.
+Setting yourself a clear goal and knowing why you want to learn coding will help you keep things more structured along the way.